 The history of Cyprus is very special

-culturally you look back a long way.
+Culturally, you look back a long way.
 The first permanent settlement of Cyprus took place in the Neolithic Age.
-Cyprus has been supplying the eastern Mediterranean with copper since the Bronze Age.
-Thereafter Cyprus was part of the Assyrian, Egyptian and Persian spheres of influence.
+Cyprus had been supplying the eastern Mediterranean with copper since the Bronze Age.
+Thereafter Cyprus became a part of the Assyrian, Egyptian and Persian spheres of influence.
 The kingdom of Salamis gradually gained dominance over the island.

 The Cypriots and Alexander the Great

 united in 332 BC.
-After his empire around 31 BC.
-In BC Cyprus was annexed to the Roman Byzantine Empire for about 1200 years.
+After Alexander’s death in 323 BC, Cyprus was ruled by Ptolemei, one of the best of Alexander’s commanders.
+And in BC Cyprus was annexed to the Roman-Byzantine Empire for about 1200 years.

 Crusaders, Genoa and Venice:

 The English King Richard the Lionheart conquered the island during the Third Crusade in 1191.
 As a result, Cyprus changed many times under different rulers of that time.
 1196 was the Roman-German Emperor Heinrich VI.
 Liege of Cyprus.
 In 1232 the patricians came from the Republic of Genoa with extensive trade privileges through Henry the First.
 In 1464 the Venetians succeeded in taking Kyrenia and Famagusta with Egyptian and Spanish-Sicilian mercenaries.
 The island belonged to the Republic of Venice until 1571.